kacperbojakowski/final-project/02-overview/3-what-are-the-career-prospects/index.md

 The outlook for technical writers is very positive, but what you'll find online is a mixed bag: from promises of a dream job to automation-themed scaremongering.
 The truth, like usual, lies in the middle.

 Some claim that the profession will soon die out due to advancements in machine learning.
 As a translator, you've probably heard that about your job too, and yet you've been doing just fine... or have you?
-Even if you were replaced by a robot, don't worry – you're not jumping off the pan into the fire.
+Even if you were replaced by a robot, don't worry – you're not jumping out of the pan into the fire.

 Translating is about *translating*, but technical writing is not nearly as much about *writing*.
 Machine translation has come a long way, but machines won't talk to subject matter experts, analyze the target audience, plan projects and design visual materials; not all at once, at least, and not until they're told to.